yentsun/trid/README.md

 TRID
 ====

+Trivial request ID generator - crafts random id for a process and adds fast sequential ids on each call.
+Designed for request/response logging and error tracking.

 ![pic1]

-Trivial request ID generator - generates a random id for a process and adds fast sequential ids on each call.
-Designed for request/response logging and error tracking.
+It uses `crypto` for random string generation, has no external dependencies and is thoroughly tested in production.
+The reason this package has been created is that [hyperid] (the package I originally used) has too long random parts.
+Also I felt like I don't need encoding/decoding.

 Install